datacommonsorg/docsite/api/rest/stat_value.md

 See the [full list of StatisticalVariables](/statistical_variables.html).

-When there are multiple sources for the same statistical variable, a prefered source with more recent data or more authorative is selected.
+When there are multiple sources for the same statistical variable, a prefered source with more recent data or more authority is selected.

 ## General information about this endpoint